A North Carolina Republican who mocked women for abortions runs ad with his wife's own story

 Now Robinson is attempting to shift the broader electorate’s views of him on the issue through empathy with a new commercial starting Friday that describes his wife’s own abortion decades ago and leaves the impression he’s comfortable with the state’s current 12-week ban on most abortions.

 The policy shift would be significant for Robinson, whose campaign said earlier this year that he supported an abortion ban after roughly six weeks of pregnancy, with some exceptions.
 Many women don’t even know they are pregnant at six weeks.
-Previously, Robinson left the impression that he'd support something even more severe, saying in 2020, for example, that “there is no compromise on abortion.”
+Previously, Robinson left the impression that he'd support something even more severe, saying in 2020, for example, that “for me, there is no compromise on abortion.”

 For decades, the GOP campaigned on restricting abortion throughout the country.
 But as abortion rights have driven turnout for Democrats and appeared as a vulnerability for Republicans, Robinson’s approach reflects ongoing efforts by conservative politicians to appear moderate on abortion rights or avoid the topic altogether on the campaign trail — or otherwise risk losing at the ballot box in a post-Roe v.
 Wade world.